Building type

 - Industrial units and manufacturing facilities, including older asbestos cement roofs

-- Retail parks, trade counters and standalone retail premises where appearance matters
+- Retail parks, trade counters and standalone retail premises where appearance counts

 - Office buildings, business parks and rendered or clad commercial blocks